lallaria/Archipelago/worlds/lethal_company/docs/setup_en.md

 - lethal_company.yaml
 - lethal_company.apworld

-You also need to install the [Trezapalooza Multiworld Randomizer version 0.4.4](https://github.com/ArchipelagoMW/Archipelago/releases/latest) client.
+You also need to install the [Archipelago Multiworld Randomizer version 0.4.4](https://github.com/ArchipelagoMW/Archipelago/releases/latest) client.

 Install the APLC mod from the Thunderstore (you may also install the mod via the R2ModManager).